 - child’s best interest

 Tamariki who may not be able to communicate due to their age or language (English may not be their first language) may require an interpreter or translator.
-Consider how support can be provided for carers to communicate with tamariki
+Consider how support can be provided for carers to communicate with tamariki.

 Disabilities and learning needs

-Take your time to talk to disabled tamariki about what’s important to them and how they want to keep a record of life events.
+We take our time to talk to disabled tamariki about what’s important to them and how they want to keep a record of life events.
 Keep an open and creative mind.
 They may have milestones and achievements which are different but no less significant to them than their same aged peers.